mrets/Operating-Procedures/api-docs/scenarios/retire-certificates.md

 ## Notes About the Entity

 Retirements in the M-RETS system are represented on a basic level by User Transactions and Transaction Details.
-The User Transaction captures important information about the retirement such as the transaction type, date the transaction was started/completed, who started/completed the transaction, and important details related to the retirement.
+The User Transaction captures important information about the retirement such as the transaction type, the date the transaction was started/completed, who started/completed the transaction, and important details related to the retirement.

 A retirement User Transaction could have one or many associated transaction details that represent the individual certificate quantities that were involved in the retirement.
 So say in the UI, a user were to select 3 rows to be retired, that User Transaction would have three associated Transaction Details.

 A Retirement Transaction only involve one step.
 A user initiates a retirement and it will immediately be completed requiring no additional steps.

-## Initiating an Retirement
+## Initiating a Retirement

 ### Selecting Certificates